 This MOU does not provide Supplier with exclusive rights to be the only supplier to CNGC’s CIS program.
 Upon identification of a customer’s requirements, CNGC will solicit supply and capacity offerings from a portfolio of eligible suppliers.
 Selection of the supplier is at CNGC’s sole option and will be based upon such criteria as price, dependability, source of supply and ease of administration.

-If CNGC and Supplier have cooperated to prepare a CIS bid for an identified customer, or if CNGC and Supplier have been serving the customer under the CIS program, this customer shall be deemed a “CIS Customer”.
+If CNGC and Supplier have cooperated to prepare a CIS bid for physical gas for an identified customer, or if CNGC and Supplier have been serving the customer under the CIS program, this customer shall be deemed a “CIS Customer”.
 If Supplier sells natural gas to a CIS Customer within ninety (90) days after submission of a CIS bid to the CIS Customer, or within ninety (90) days after termination of a CIS contract with the CIS Customer, Supplier shall pay to CNGC a commission equal to the fees which CNGC would have received under the earlier bid or the preexisting contract with the CIS Customer.
-Such commission shall be payable for a period of three (3) years or for the length of time Supplier sells natural gas to the CIS Customer, whichever is shorter.
+Such commission shall be payable for a period of three (1) years or for the length of time Supplier sells natural gas to the CIS Customer, whichever is shorter.

 LIABILITY FOR CONSEQUENTIAL LOSS OF PROFIT